Eli Snyman

-Eli Colin Snyman (born 25 January 1996) is a Zimbabwean rugby union player for Benetton.
+Eli Colin Snyman (born 25 January 1996) is a Zimbabwean rugby union player for Irish team Ulster.
 He previously played for English Premiership Rugby side Leicester Tigers between 2021 and 2023.
 He also played for Benetton between 2019 and 2023 and for the and in South Africa.
+In January 2026, Ulster Rugby announced that Snyman had signed a 2 year contract with the club which will commence in Summer 2026.
 His regular position is lock.

-Rugby career
+Rugby union career

-2009–2014 : Schoolboy rugby
+2009–2014 : Schoolboy rugby union

 Snyman was born in Harare, where he attended St. John's Preparatory School.
 In 2009, he was selected to represent Zimbabwe's Under-13 side in the South African Craven Week competition, starting all four of their matches in Kimberley.

 At secondary school level, he attended St. John's College, and was once again selected to represent Zimbabwe at the Craven Week competition for high schools in 2014.
 He started all three of their matches at the tournament held in Middelburg.

 2015 : Blue Bulls Under-19 and Under-21

 Snyman's performances were noticed by the and he signed an academy contract with the Pretoria-based side, joining their intake for the 2015 season.
 He was named in the Blue Bulls Under-19 squad that participated in the 2015 Under-19 Provincial Championship, chosen to be vice-captain and started eight of their twelve matches during the regular season of the competition.
 He scored one try in the competition, in a 42–24 victory over the team, helping the Blue Bulls to finish in second spot on the log to qualify for the semi-finals.
 Snyman also made one start and one appearance as a replacement for the team at the end of the Under-21 Provincial Championship, but rejoined the Under-19 team for the title-ply-offs.
 He started their 30–29 victory over in their semi-final match, as well as the final, but he could not prevent the Blue Bulls losing 23–25 the s.
 While missing out on silverware, he received a personal accolade, being named the Under-19 Forward of the Year at the Blue Bulls' end-of-season awards ceremony.